r-ook/pymsweeper/README.md

 17. Changed saving file format.
 18. Changed main run script to consoleless mode.
 19. Added basic package structure to support install and running as module.
+20. Added UI hints (change background colour) when # of flags don't match.

 ## Wishlist (ranked by preference)
 1. Perform more testing on ranking to see if weight assigned is fair.
-2. UI hints when # of flags don't match.
-3. Add help popup to explain bindings, game modes, etc.
+2. Add help popup to explain bindings, game modes, etc.
-4. Custom mode to select grid size and rate/amount.
+3. Custom mode to select grid size and rate/amount.
-5. Balancing on number mode (more tests...)
+4. Balancing on number mode (more tests...)
-6. UI tests to see how fonts/etc behave on different systems.
+5. UI tests to see how fonts/etc behave on different systems.
-7. UI enhancements, e.g. image instead of text, alignments, etc.
+6. UI enhancements, e.g. image instead of text, alignments, etc.
+7. Polish the package good enough to feel good about publishing on PyPI.

 # Fixes:
 1. Fixed a potential issue if first click is flagged it would still trigger a `set_IEDs`.